 As far as scanning capabilities go, the Galaxy Tab Active can capture barcodes and QR codes from the camera or you can add a scanning accessory case, like a pistol grip.

 Samsung offers several helpful features compatible with their Galaxy Tab Active.
 Wireless DeX allows the user to connect the device to a monitor or smart tv.
-In addition, the Programmable Active key can be customized to launch critical applications with on click, such as Push-to-Talk.
-Another handy feature is the mPOS compatibility which lets the tablet process payments from NFC enabled contactless credit cards without additional hardware.
+In addition, the Programmable Active key can be customized to launch critical applications with one click, such as Push-to-Talk.
+Another handy feature is the mPOS compatibility which lets the tablet process payments from NFC-enabled contactless credit cards without additional hardware.

 The Samsung Galaxy Tab Active 3 features a wide range of accessories.
 You can get useful items, such as an S pen and charging cradle.